animeshon/template-homepage/blog/2021-06-23-biweekly-updates-10.md

 At this point you might wonder "who cares about *Detabesu*, do some work for the actual **Media Platform**".
 Spoiler alert, release of chapters in the **Media Platform** are just **User Contributions**.
 But this is something we will exaplain in another post :)

-For the most curious, you can che the protobuf definitions in our [Open Source Repository](https://github.com/animeapis/animeapis/tree/master/animeshon/crossrefs/v1alpha1).
+For the most curious, you can check the protobuf definitions in our [Open Source Repository](https://github.com/animeapis/animeapis/tree/master/animeshon/crossrefs/v1alpha1).

 Ja ne～